Functional inks for inkjet-, aerosol- and screen-printing technologies - Printed electronics and sensor applications

 © Fraunhofer IKTS

-Targeting technical challenges of printed films
+Our answer to the technical challenges of printed layers

-• Film thickness (range 0.1 to 100 µm)
+• Coating thickness range from 0.1 to 100 µm

-• Scalability for commercial application
+• Scaling the technology for commercial applications

 2023

-[57] M. Fritsch, K. Hariharan, F. Stracke, M. Vinnichenko, I. Meiser, S. Mosch, J.C.
-Neubauer, R. Ruff, R. Le Harzic, S. Wagner, T. Knoll “HeartBeat - Inkjet printed platform on polymer foil for the functional monitoring of cardiomyocyte cells”, presentation held at Large-area, Organic and Printed Electronics Convention – LOPEC Congress, 02.03.2023.
+[65] M. Fritsch, K. Hariharan, F. Stracke, M. Vinnichenko, I. Meiser, S. Mosch, J.C.
+Neubauer, R. Ruff, R. Le Harzic, S. Wagner, T. Knoll “HeartBeat - Inkjet printed platform on polymer foil for the functional monitoring of cardiomyocyte cells”, presentation held at Large-area, Organic and Printed Electronics Convention – LOPEC Congress, Munich Germany 02.03.2023.

 2022

-[56] M. H. Fakhr, N. Beshchasna, S. Balakin, I. Lopez Carrasco, A. Heitbrink, F. Göhler, N. Rösch, J. Opitz “Cleaning of LTCC, PEN, and PCB Au electrodes towards reliable electrochemical measurements”, Scientific Reports, 2022, 12:20431.
+[61] M. H. Fakhr, N. Beshchasna, S. Balakin, I. Lopez Carrasco, A. Heitbrink, F. Göhler, N. Rösch, J. Opitz “Cleaning of LTCC, PEN, and PCB Au electrodes towards reliable electrochemical measurements”, Scientific Reports, 12:20431, 2022.
 Doi.org/10.1038/s41598-022-23395-3.

 [55] Fabian Loepthien “Benetzungsverhalten von Silber- und Goldnanotinten auf Polymersubstraten : Einfluss des Benetzungsverhaltens auf die Qualität und Schichthaftung Inkjet gedruckter Leitbahnen”, Fraunhofer IKTS / TU Dresden.
 Diploma Thesis, Dresden Germany, 2022.